gcpguild/GoogleAI4Code/README.md

 This is a code competition, in which you will submit a model or code that will be run against a future test set:

 The first-stage test set contains notebooks from an approximately 90-day historical window of time.
 The second-stage test set will contain a similar number of notebooks, collected from a future 90-day window of time.
 This is necessary to prevent models from looking up the order of existing public notebooks.
 The selection criteria for second-stage notebooks will be monitored for competition fairness purposes.
-For example, it will exclude competition participants' own notebooks.
+For example, it will exclude competition participants' own notebooks. <br>
 **Training Data**
 train/ - A folder comprising about 140,000 JSON files with the filenames corresponding to the id field in the csv files.
 Each file contains the code and markdown cells of a Kaggle notebook.
 The code cells are in their original (correct) order.
 The markdown cells have been shuffled and placed after the code cells.